|

 all of the lawyers in this office but also to law office employees and

+specialists retained by or associated with a lawyer.
 Everyone who works at this office has been trained in the requirements

 of confidentiality.
 It is the policy of this office that any